DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/6_MachineLearning/2_RL_Methods.rst

 The action part of the RL agent in our case is the real uncertainty in this project.
 Whatever actions we provide are the actions that the ML agent will be able to take to modify the code.
 Too much choice and we are left with incorrect code most of the time and an almost impossible to train model.
-Too much constiction and it will be unable to learn anything of value.
+Too much consrtiction and it will be unable to learn anything of value.
 The real issue is figuring out how to provide the freedom to manipulate the program without losing semantics from the program during the process.
 Anything we have come up with thus far is based around constricting its changes through